appistack/appistack-swift/README.md

 Open XCode.
 Hit CMD-R and hopefully it builds ;]

-The Alamofire swift-2.0 branch requires XCode7 beta4 to build, so you may need to download that.
+Alamofire 2.0.0-beta.1 requires XCode7 beta5 to build, so you may need to download that.